Convert Half Bath to Wet Room

 An exhaust fan must also be installed or upgraded.
 Wet rooms produce a lot of steam and moisture.
 Without proper ventilation, mold builds up fast.
 The fan should be rated for the size of the room and vented outside, not into the attic or wall cavity.

-For homeowners interested in home design and build projects in the Dayton area, planning plumbing and ventilation together saves time and prevents costly changes later.
+For homeowners planning a home build and addition in the Dayton area, planning plumbing and ventilation together from the start saves time and prevents costly changes later.

 Cost to Convert a Half Bath to a Wet Room